Residential Poster Policy

 Du Bois’ poster policy follows the above Office of College Houses and Academic Services Poster Policy.

 In addition, no posting is permitted on the floors.
-Only the bulletin boards in the Uchoraji Lounge on the first floor are available for posting.
+Only the bulletin boards in the Lobby and outside of the House Dean’s office are available for posting.

 Fisher Hassenfeld College House

 Any university related club or activity may post flyers on the bulletin boards inside each entry way.
 The rules for posting are posted on each bulletin board.
 No individual ads or local businesses may post anywhere in the house.

 No posting may be done on floors; these are the purview of the RA/GA staff and any postings for floors must be given to the House Dean.